 I took the Mi Band 4 on multiple outdoor runs and compared it with my Garmin Forerunner 245 Music and Wahoo Tickr X heart rate strap.
 Though it doesn’t have as many sensors as the Forerunner, the Mi Band 4 was actually quite accurate.
 Step counting and calories burned metrics from the Mi Band 4 were very close to the Forerunner 245 Music’s metrics.
-The only major outliers during my testing were distance and pace metrics, but that’s because the Mi Band 4 doesn’t have GPS and I didn’t test the connected GPS feature during those runs.
+The only significant outliers during my testing were distance and pace metrics, but that’s because the Mi Band 4 doesn’t have GPS, and I didn’t test the connected GPS feature during those runs.

 Heart rate recordings — both resting and active — with the Mi Band 4 are decent.
 I’ve attached a few comparison screenshots on a run I took with the Forerunner 245 Music and Wahoo Tickr X.

-It’s a bit hard to tell from the screenshots (the Mi Fit app doesn’t display heart rate recordings very well) so I’ll walk you through it.
+It’s a bit hard to tell from the screenshots (the Mi Fit app doesn’t display heart rate recordings very well), so I’ll walk you through it.